pfrivas/bikesharing/README.md

 ![Maintenance](https://github.com/pfrivas/bikesharing/blob/main/Images/Bike%20Utilization%20and%20Maintenance.png)

 Charting the usage of bikes and ending locations helped visualize that:
-- The most common ending location had 16,455 rides
+- The most common ending locations are in metropolitin areas with the most common location having 16,455 rides end there.
 - The most used bike had over 1000 hours of usage
 - The bike with the most trips had 479 rides logged

 ## Summary

 ### Key Results
+For the month of August in NYC, the most common users of CitiBike bikes are male-identifying subscribers and the most common locations for rides are in large metropolitan areas.
 Peak usage is during morning rush hour (8am-10am) and end or work day rush hour (5pm-6pm) commute times.
 The lowest usage hours are between 3 AM and 4 AM.
-These hours would be the best times to conduct bike repairs and redistribution of bikes from full stations to less populated stations.
+These hours would be the best times to conduct bike repairs and redistribution of bikes from the most populated stations to less populated stations.

 ### Additional Visualizations
 - Comparing data across different months to visualize trends throughout the entire year